The Sea of Ice: History

-Accounts of expeditions to the North Pole were occasionally published during those years which is likely how Friedrich became familiar with William Edward Parry's 1819–1820 expedition to find the Northwest Passage.
+Accounts of expeditions to the North Pole were occasionally published during those years which is probably how Friedrich became familiar with William Edward Parry's 1819–1820 expedition to find the Northwest Passage.
 In the winter of 1820–21, Friedrich made extensive oil studies of ice floes on the river Elbe, near Dresden.
 These were probably incorporated into The Sea of Ice.

 The image created a lasting impression on the French sculptor David d'Angers during his visit to Dresden in 1834, which he described as follows:

 The painting has been known by several different names.
 In the catalogue of Friedrich's estate compiled following his death, it was called Ice Picture.
 The Disaster-stricken North Pole Expedition.

 Description

 The Sea of Ice was composed in one of Friedrich's studios near Dresden.
 This painting is clearly based on the Arctic, though Friedrich had never visited the Arctic.
 It has been suggested that Friedrich gained his knowledge about the Arctic from the William Edward Parry's expedition.
-But because there were multiple reports and articles about the Arctic in Germany it has never been confirmed that Friedrich used Parry's expedition to paint The Sea of Ice.
+However, because there were multiple reports and articles about the Arctic in Germany, it has never been confirmed that Friedrich used Parry's expedition to paint The Sea of Ice.
 Friedrich also gained knowledge about icebergs through studying them on the Elbe.

 The Sea of Ice represents what Friedrich believes the Arctic looks like.
 In the foreground of the painting there are small icebergs layered on top of each other, which makes them almost look like steps.
 In the background, however, the icebergs are crushed together to form a tower of ice.
 These icebergs are very large and suggest something terrible has happened.
 Right next to this massive ice tower is a minuscule detail that is not the subject of the painting.
 It is a shipwreck.